MedVisBonn/bonndit/README.rst

 ..
 [Gruen24] Johannes Grün, Thomas Schultz: Learning Low-Rank Tensor Approximation for GPU-based Tractography.
 In proceedings: CDMRI, 2024

 The regularized low-rank approximation using TractSeg references was first implemented in :code:`prob-tracking` and introduced in

 ..
 [Gruen25] Johannes Grün  Tobias Bauer, Theodor Rüber, Thomas Schultz: Deep learning based tractography with TractSeg in patients with hemispherotomy: Evaluation and refinement

+A small user guide can be found here https://github.com/MedVisBonn/bonndit/blob/master/docs/gettingstarted.rst#tractography-with-tom-references

 The use of quadratic cone programming to make the kurtosis fit more stable which is implemented in :code:`kurtosis` has been explained in the methods section of